 Mostly the law is similar to England, Wales and Scotland (GB) but some rules will be found in a different piece of legislation (to the rest of the UK), sometimes only a portion of the rules will apply in Northern Ireland and often the rules apply from a different date.

-The Employment Rights Act 2025 (ERA 2025) does not apply to Northern Ireland, they are working on sperate legislation called the Good Jobs Employment Rights Bill at the time of writing April 2026.
+The Employment Rights Act 2025 (ERA 2025) does not apply to Northern Ireland, they are working on sperate legislation called the Good Jobs Employment Rights Bill at the time of writing (April 2026).
 While some measures, such as changes to Statutory Sick Pay and the establishment of the Fair Work Agency, may have cross-jurisdictional relevance, the majority of ERA 2025 rights—including parental leave, flexible working, and protections against dismissal—apply only in Great Britain employersfederation.org.

 A couple of things for tutors to highlight are that when we mention ACAS that the Northern Ireland equivalent is the is the Labour Relations Agency Labour Relations Agency - Official | Improving employment relations in Northern Ireland (lra.org.uk) and that the right to bring unfair dismissal claims come after one year’s service, not two like the mainland UK.